nho1ix/persephone/_posts/2021-09-21-is-college-for-you.md

 [![College](https://commondatastorage.googleapis.com/ctnetimages%2FReasonsToReturnToCollegeWordCloud650.jpg)](https://commondatastorage.googleapis.com/ctnetimages%2FReasonsToReturnToCollegeWordCloud650.jpg)

 Getting closer to 18, I've felt the increasing urgency to start thinking about what I'm going to do in the future.
 I've had the same thoughts as others, "How about college?"
 My conclusion? **It's not worth it anymore**.
-I've found that too many people go to college more for the experience than what they're really learning.
+I've found that too many people go to college more for the experience rather than what they're really learning.
 Paying for college classes only to go party every weekend is quite a waste.

 But let's say you're not the type to party every week, and you're very studious and academic oriented.
 Some good questions to ask yourself to see if you're on the right track are:
 - Are you taking college courses that have _nothing_ to do with your major?